This certificate focuses on business marketing principles, strategy development, tactics, and necessary technology tools.

 Learn best practices for effective marketing with social media platforms to engage with customers, learn from them, and positively influence them toward a company or product brand or nonprofit.
 Avoid the risks associated with careless social media practices.
 Gain hands-on practice with developing and implementing a social media marketing plan.

-Learn how to find and succeed in the internship or job you want.
-Create portfolios, research resources, develop job search tools and integrate workplace competencies into your next career experience.
-Prepares students to compete for internship and employment opportunities or to transfer to a four-year school.
-(Variable 2-3 credit) Prereq: ENGL 095/096 or higher or placement into ENGL 097/098 strongly recommended.
+Learn how to find, and succeed in the internship or job you want.
+Students create portfolios, research resources, develop job search tools, and integrate identify workplace competencies.
+The 3rd credit provides students practical, experiential learning through Job Shadow and Informational Interviewing.
+Prepares students to compete for internship and employment opportunities and/or to transfer to a 4 year institution.
+(Variable 2-3 credit) Prereq: Eligibility for ENG 98.

 In CWE 110, students apply theory and skills learned in previously completed courses to their internship work site.
 Students write learning objectives, participate in online discussions, have performance evaluations, and share/reflect on their experiences through oral presentation and a final essay.
 Hybrid course meets 2x during the quarter.
 Read instructor notes for meeting dates and times.
 Credits variable (2-3).
 Prerequisite: CWE 101 or Instructor permission.